 Figure 25: Determining Level of Co-Channel WSD

 From the graph above, and ignoring any bandwidth differences for the moment, for 1dB degradation in Rx sensitivity, the WSD power should be 6dB below the PMSE Rx sensitivity.
-If the WSD signal is a different bandwidth than the RM signal then this power level needs to be corrected.
+If the WSD signal has a larger bandwidth than the RM signal then a correction factor needs to be added to this power level.
 By way of an example, suppose that the WSD has a 3dB bandwidth of 5 MHz and the 3dB bandwidth of a typical PMSE signal is 184kHz, then the correction factor becomes: